North Forney High School: Athletics

-To learn more about the Pride of Falcon Nation Band, please visit:

 School uniforms

 North Forney allows students to wear any solid-color polo shirt and khaki or black shorts or pants, as well as a jacket.
 The jacket must also be a solid color or school spirit.

 The TEA specifies that the parents or guardians of students zoned to a school with uniforms may apply for a waiver to opt out of the uniform policy.
 Parents must provide legitimate reasons, which are usually religious or philosophical in nature.